[COMIC REVIEW] Uncanny X-Men #350 Is A Memorable Issue For All The Wrong Reasons

-The character that captured Gambit and captured all of the X-Men is revealed to us as Eric The Red.
-He has all the X-Men in chains and Gambit’s head sticking through a guillotine.
-Eric the Red’s purpose is to unveil to Rogue and her compatriots that Gambit’s past is littered with lies and deceit.
+The character that captured Gambit and all of the X-Men is revealed to us as Eric The Red.
+Stringing the entire X-Team in chains along with Gambit’s head sticking through a guillotine.
+Eric the Red’s purpose is to reveal that Gambit’s past is littered with lies and deceit.
 The main crux of this scene is that Gambit once led Mister Sinister’s Marauders to the sewers to eliminate the Morlocks.
 Revealing a shocking re-evaluation about Gambit’s character.
-She can someone rationalise that what she did to Ms Marvel is somehow less a betrayal of trust.

 Revelling in the pain he’s causing the X-Men, Eric the Red forces Rogue to accept one last truth.
 One last betrayal.
 He forces Rogue to kiss Gambit.
-Taking his memories, the half truths and the betrayals caused her.
-This causes Rogue to lose control breaking through of her chains.
-While at the same time Archangel and Maggot achieve the same.
-Breaking everyone free before escaping via Psylocke’s pocket dimension shadow portals.
+Taking his memories, half truths and the betrayals caused her.
+This causes Rogue to lose control, breaking through her chains.
+At the same time Archangel and Maggot achieve the same, breaking everyone free before escaping via Psylocke’s pocket dimension portals.

 What follows is a short epilogue of Eric the Red changing out of his costume to reveal none other than Magneto.
 The X-Men’s greatest adversary.
 Begging the question, who or what is Joseph?

 Uncanny X-Men #350 plays out as an issue that works better conceptually.
-The interpersonal relationships of the X-Men work rarely together.
-The close interactions of Gambit and Rogue defies their bond as characters and as people.
-Beast functions barely as a shadow of the main characters while Archangel and Psylocke’s relationships is reduced to a friend zone of the highest order.
-This is a comic where artists Joe Madureira and Andy Smith reign supreme over the writer.
-Fact is Steven Seagle should’ve been given two issues to execute this compacted storyline.
+The interpersonal relationships of this Uncanny X-Men team rarely work together.
+The interactions of Gambit and Rogue defies their bond as characters and people.
+Beast functions as a shadow of the main protagonists while Archangel and Psylocke’s relationship is reduced to a friend zone of the highest order.
+This issue of Uncanny X-Men is where artists Joe Madureira and Andy Smith reign supreme over the writer.
+Writer Steven Seagle should’ve been given two issues to execute this compacted storyline.
+Not one.

 MVP for this issue is easily Rogue, although, her decisions are questionable towards the end.
 Her stance on Gambit’s betrayal are absolute and her judgement swift.
 Even though we know this won’t last forever.
 She sure establishes herself as queen badass stranding Gambit in the middle of nowhere.
 Dealing out a virtual death sentence.